kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 implementation difficulties, etc.).
 -->

-The counter and gauge described in [Metrics](#metrics) are added in Alpha and give an aggregate view of how many scale-down delays start and complete.
+The counters and gauge described in [Metrics](#metrics) are added in Alpha and give an aggregate view of how many scale-down delays start and complete.
 A histogram of the delay between a scale-down being accepted and the new cpuset being applied would additionally let an operator check the timing SLO without inspecting individual pods; it is not implemented yet and remains a candidate for Beta.

 ### Dependencies